OntoType: Ontology-Guided and Pre-Trained Language Model Assisted Fine-Grained Entity Typing: Abstract

 \section{Abstract}

-Fine-grained entity typing (FET), which assigns entities in text with context-sensitive, fine-grained semantic types, will play an important role in natural language understanding.
-A supervised FET method, which typically relies on human-annotated corpora for training, is costly and difficult to scale.
-Recent studies leverage pre-trained language models (PLMs) to generate rich and context-aware weak supervision for FET.
-However, a PLM may still generate a mixture of rough and fine-grained types, or tokens unsuitable for typing.
+Fine-grained entity typing (FET), which assigns entities in text with context-sensitive, fine-grained semantic types, is a basic but important task for knowledge extraction from unstructured text.
+FET has been studied extensively in natural language processing and typically relies on human-annotated corpora for training, which is costly and difficult to scale.
+Recent studies explore the utilization of pre-trained language models (PLMs) as a knowledge base to generate rich and context-aware weak supervision for FET.
+However, a PLM still requires direction and guidance to serve as a knowledge base as they often generate a mixture of rough and fine-grained types, or tokens unsuitable for typing.
 In this study, we vision that an ontology provides a semantics-rich, hierarchical structure, which will help select the best results generated by multiple PLM models and head words.
-Specifically, we propose a novel \emph{zero-shot, ontology-guided} FET method, \our, which follows a type ontological structure, from coarse to fine, ensembles multiple PLM prompting results to generate a set of type candidates, and refines its type resolution, under the local context with a natural language inference model.
-Our experiments on the Ontonotes, FIGER, and NYT datasets using their associated ontological structures demonstrate that our method outperforms the state-of-the-art zero-shot fine-grained entity typing methods.
+Specifically, we propose a novel \emph{annotation-free, ontology-guided} FET method, \our, which follows a type ontological structure, from coarse to fine, ensembles multiple PLM prompting results to generate a set of type candidates, and refines its type resolution, under the local context with a natural language inference model.
+Our experiments on the Ontonotes, FIGER, and NYT datasets using their associated ontological structures demonstrate that our method outperforms the state-of-the-art zero-shot fine-grained entity typing methods as well as a typical LLM method, ChatGPT.
 Our error analysis shows that refinement of the existing ontology structures will further improve fine-grained entity typing.